 - Ketoconazole, itraconazole and voriconazole, medicines used to treat fungal infections

 - nifedipine, a medicine used to treat high blood pressure and angina

-- medicines used to treat people with epilepsy
+- medicines used to treat people with epilepsy, such as phenobarbitone

 - medicines used to treat or prevent HIV or Hepatitis C viral infections, such as ritonavir, indinavir, nelfinavir and saquinavir.

-These medicines may be affected by DBL™ Docetaxel, Concentrated Injection or may affect how well it works.
+These medicines may be affected by DBL Docetaxel, Concentrated Injection or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.